clulab/habitus-utils/directionality/README_check_relation_exists.md

 ```
 python check_relation_exists.py --cause education  --effect income   --models distilbert-base-uncased --threshold 0.001
 ```
-Note: instead of checking for any relation, if you would rather get into details and get average probabilities pass `--use_polarity` i.e., when you use the command line argument `--use_polarity` this code will become the same as `calc_relation_probabilities_from_commandline_args` .
+When you use the command line argument `--use_polarity True` this code will become the same as `calc_relation_probabilities_from_commandline_args` .
 Refer README_commandline_input.md for details.